admica/fleet-manager/README.md

 7. Crapton of updating of items database.
 8. Add estimated DPS calculation (base DPS? all 5's DPS? something in between?)
 9. Currently any limitation based on corp and/or alliance IDs is seriously lame, because it's easy to spoof the IGB browsers.
 Ultimately would be best to provide some sort of easy way of linking it into an existing auth system (such as TEA, forums, SSO, whatever).
 May or may not address this issue, just not a big issue for us at this point.
+10. Add default index files to every subdirectory for a modicum of security.

 ============
 INSTALLATION